jenskutilek/nibLib/README.md

 Use the provided `NibSimulator.glyphsReporter.zip` from the [latest release](https://github.com/jenskutilek/nibLib/releases).
 Unzip, then double-click the `NibSimulator.glyphsReporter` file to install it into Glyphs.

-**The release version only supports Glyphs on Apple Silicon.** If you need it to run on Intel machines, refer to the _Developer Installation_ below.
-The problem is that the included `pyclipper` binaries are only compiled for ARM processors.
-The rest of the code is architecture-independent.

 #### Developer Installation

 You need to install the required Python modules, as the `NibSimulator.glyphsReporter` in the repository does not contain them: